AlexBandurin/Menu_Reader_old/README.md

 ## Python Packages used:

 ### Easyocr
-For converting image files into distinct pieces of text (textboxes)
+An Optical Character Recognition package for converting image files into distinct pieces of text (textboxes)
 ### Pandas
 For organizing text provided by easyocr into a table (dataframe) and **feature engineering**.
 23 Menus have been collected from the internet, sent through ocr, and organized into a table, totaling **over 2500 rows** of text.